The Kitchen Makeover (Part 2) - 7 More Steps to the Space of Your Dreams

 An old-fashioned paper calendar hung on the inside of the pantry door can help you keep track of (and see at a glance) medical appointments, dance recitals, birthday parties, and more.
 Then you can recycle the separate reminders.

 By the way, it's impossible to do it all, so act like a minimalist and stop trying!
 Time is your most precious gift, so be very selective in how you spend it.
 Limiting extra activities or commitments to one or two lets everyone be less stressed, more focused, less likely to burn out, and more likely to enjoy and develop some expertise.
-As author Francine Jay writes, "Doing less can mean the difference between mediocrity and mastery."

 - You've made space in your cupboards so items are easy to access and put away.
 Some of this newfound space holds often-used items that used to crowd your worktop, so that area has become larger, more useful, and easier to keep clean.

 - You've stopped using the table as a dumping grounds, leaving room for paperwork, games, crafts, nourishment, and human connection.